agil3st/portflow-nuxtjs/README.md

 ## Pages & Features

-- ⬛ Remove repeatable components on all pages
+- ✅ Remove repeatable components on all pages
-- ⬛ Update routes
+- ✅ Update routes
-- ⬛ Update SEO tagging on all pages
+- ✅ Update SEO tagging on all pages
+- ✅ Migrate detail pages (html to component)
 - ⬛ Enable rich-text on Single Story Page

 ## Contributing